Simba Telecom: 2022 – present: Rebrand to SIMBA

 In April 2022, TPG Singapore was required to change its branding following the expiration of its two-year usage rights for the TPG name and was subsequently rebranded as SIMBA Telecom.

 In March 2023, Simba submitted a response to the IMDA Consultation Paper on the proposed allocation of the 6 GHz band.
 In its submission, Simba expressed views on spectrum allocation for mobile telecommunications, advocating for a technology-neutral approach and a balanced approach to foster innovation and competition in the market.

 In the same month, it was announced that Simba will be entering the internet service provider (ISP) market in Singapore, offering the first 2.5Gbit/s broadband service.
 It will be leveraging the existing network infrastructure in Singapore.
 Subsequently, Simba upgraded its broadband offerings to 10 Gbit/s following a government initiative that provided subsidies of up to $100 million to local broadband operators.

 In September 2023, all Simba 4G plans has been upgraded to support 5G.

-As of March 2025, Simba has slightly over 11% of the local market share.
+As of 2025, Simba has 11% of the local market share.

 On 11 August 2025, Keppel announced it will sell its 83.9 per cent effective stake in M1 to Simba.
 While Simba will acquire the telecommunication portion of M1, Keppel will retain M1’s enterprise business.
-The sale is still pending Infocomm Media Development Authority's approval.
+The sale requires Infocomm Media Development Authority (IMDA)'s approval.
+On 18 May 2026, IMDA suspended it's assessment after discovering a potential regulatory breach.
+Later that day, Keppel announced that it would allow the deal to lapse on its 21 May deadline.